 The 1839 'Tithe Award for the Parish of Mapledurwell' shows Letitia's older brother, William Prince, as the occupier of an orchard over two rods in size.
 The orchard was owned by a Daniel May.
 The same document showed that William's son, John Prince, occupied a house and garden also owned by Daniel May.
 William's grandson and namesake married Jane Spencer from Sherborne St John in Hampshire in 1861.
 The couple had ten children, including twin boys Herbert Joseph and Francis William Prince (who, with his wife Louisa Morgan from Sandford in Berkshire, was running Prince's Farm at Mapledurwell in 1901).
 Another of Letitia's brothers, Robert Prince, married Mary Frewin at Mapledurwell in 1811.
 He and Mary lived at nearby Nately Scures after their marriage and had at least three children there: George, William and Jane Prince.

-Letitia Prince married William Kersley in around 1818 although we have yet to find out where the wedding took place.
-We do know that the couple lived at Mapledurwell after their marriage and had at least twelve children there: Mary Ann (baptised in 1819), George (1820), Emma (1822), Henry (1823), William (1824), Thomas (1826), Charles (1828), James (1830), John (1831), Louisa (1833), Robert (1834) and Joseph (1836).
+The Surrey Church of England Marriages and Banns, 1754-1927 contained on Ancestry shows that William Kersley and Letitia Prince were married after banns at St Peter's Anglican Church in Chertsey in Surrey on 9 November 1818.
+Their wedding certificate tells us William was a bachelor and Letitia a spinster and the wedding was witnessed by a Thomas Butt (or Batt) and Elizabeth Prince.
+After their marriage, the couple lived at Mapledurwell where they had at least twelve children - Mary Ann (baptised in 1819), George (1820), Emma (1822), Henry (1823), William (1824), Thomas (1826), Charles (1828), James (1830), John (1831), Louisa (1833), Robert (1834) and Joseph Kersley (1836) - before Letitia's premature death and subsequent burial there in November 1836.
 Over this time William was recorded in the baptism registers as working as a servant, labourer and shopkeeper.
-Letitia Kersley nee Prince died and was buried at Mapledurwell on 25 November 1836 possibly from complications arising from the birth the same year of their last child Joseph.
-The local parish registers show that three of her and William's children - Henry, James and Louisa Kersley - predeceased their mother and are also buried at Mapledurwell.
+The parish registers also show that three of Letitia and William's children - Henry, James and Louisa Kersley - predeceased their mother and are also buried at Mapledurwell.

 The picture on the right was among the collection of photos held by our Thomas Kersley's descendants and may be of Thomas' father William Kersley although this has not been confirmed.